ecosensors/EcoBoard/examples/06_anemometer/README.md

 GREEN | A1 | J1 (Wind direction) with a 4.7K pullup

 ## Sketch
 You can play with the [example file](https://github.com/ecosensors/EcoAnemo/blob/main/examples/calibration.ino) of the EcoAnemo library to calibrate the wind direction sensor.
-While calibrating the sensor, do not forget update the first colum of the [WDdirection array](https://github.com/ecosensors/EcoAnemo/blob/main/EcoAnemo.h#L24) with the measured values.
+While calibrating the sensor, do not forget to update the first colum of the [WDdirection array](https://github.com/ecosensors/EcoAnemo/blob/main/EcoAnemo.h#L24) with the measured values.

 All should work fine, but feel free to report errors or improvement. :)